FowlerLab/Enrich2/docs/introduction.rst

 * Sequencing library (SeqLib)

-	FASTQ_ output from sequencing a deep mutational scanning time point/round/bin.
+	FASTQ_ output or count data from a deep mutational scanning time point/round/bin.
 Has no children.

 Each experimental design has a single root object, which can be an Experiment, Selection, or SeqLib.
 With the exception of Conditions, each experimental design object has its own HDF5 file containing its data.